Configuring Snowflake PrivateLink Enterprise +

 To learn more about these tiers, contact us at sales@getdbt.com.

-The following steps walk you through the setup of a Snowflake AWS PrivateLink or Azure Private Link endpoint in a dbt Cloud multi-tenant environment.
+The following steps walk you through the setup of an AWS-hosted Snowflake PrivateLink endpoint in a dbt multi-tenant environment.

-Users connecting to Snowflake using SSO over a PrivateLink connection from dbt Cloud will also require access to a PrivateLink endpoint from their local workstation.
+Users connecting to Snowflake using Snowflake OAuth over an AWS PrivateLink connection from dbt will also require access to a PrivateLink endpoint from their local workstation.
+Where possible, use Snowflake External OAuth instead to bypass this limitation.

 Configure AWS PrivateLink